For most people, the Raspberry Pi operating system (whatever the one you use) will do this in the background, and it shouldn’t be an issue.

 In most cases, you’ll be set after that.
 The Raspberry Pi will synchronize regularly with a time provider, and it should be ok.

-Raspberry Pi configuration tool
+Use the Raspberry Pi configuration tool

 If you miss the welcome wizard, or need to change something in your current configuration, you can use the Raspberry Pi configuration tool on your system.